-For instance, with certain exceptions, Section 162(m) of the Code limits our deduction for compensation in excess of \$1 million paid to certain covered employees (generally our NEOs).
+For instance, with certain exceptions, Section 162(m) of the IRS Code limits our deduction for compensation in excess of \$1 million paid to certain covered employees (generally our NEOs).
 Compensation paid to covered employees is not subject to the deduction limitation if it is considered "qualified performance-based compensation" within the meaning of Section 162(m).
-While the Compensation Committee generally intends to structure and administer our Plan and the related programs so as to not be subject to the deduction limit of Section 162(m), the Compensation Committee may from time to time, approve payments that cannot be deducted in order to maintain flexibility in structuring appropriate compensation programs and remain competitive in the marketplace.
-As a way to mitigate this, there is no individual performance component to calculating the CEO's short-term incentive compensation and for the other NEOs, each of whom does have an individual performance component for their short-term incentive compensation, the individual performance component is calculated entirely based upon achievement of the financial performance metric.
+While the Compensation Committee generally intends to structure and administer our Plan and the related programs so that all compensation is deductible, the Compensation Committee may from time to time, approve payments that cannot be deducted in order to maintain flexibility in structuring appropriate compensation programs and remain competitive in the marketplace.
+As a way to mitigate this, there is no individual performance component to calculating the CEO's short-term incentive compensation and for the other NEOs, each of whom does have an individual performance component for their short-term incentive compensation, the individual performance metric.

-For the year ended December 31, 2011, approximately \$3.2 million of compensation expense will be non-deductible under Section 162(m) of the Code.
+For the year ended December 31, 2012, approximately \$2.0 million of compensation expense will be non-deductible under Section 162(m) of the IRS Code.
 This relates to compensation arrangements entered into with, and awards granted to, our CEO.
 The company works with the Compensation Committee to evaluate whether compensation arrangements will be structured and administered so as to not be subject to the deduction limit of Section 162(m).

-2011 Compensation Actions
+2012 Compensation Actions